lukasbm/blog/content/posts/hydra-wandb-setup/index.md

 ```

 The main concept of hydra is the *store*.
 An abstraction layer that only exists in the configuration phase.
 Everything we add to stores is configurable, either by code or via a CLI.
-Once we launch our script, the store automagically populate the desired target objects and run the task functions with the appropriate parameters.
+Once we launch our script, the store automagically populates the desired target objects and run the task functions with the appropriate parameters.
 In our case we generate a configuration group "dataloader" which can be used to populate any parameter named "dataloader".

 We can test things out by adding a CLI: